 Every business in any industry is constantly looking to minimize costs.
 That is particularly true with healthcare.
 For instance, the provision of healthcare services takes a massive chunk of the national budget of the United States (see Fig.4).

-Let’s consider the case of readmissions to show how automation can help bring healthcare costs down.
+Let’s consider the case of readmissions to show how automation in healthcare can help bring costs down.
 On average, readmitted patients cost hospitals about $550 million.
 Yet, with AI and RPA at play, they can analyze all the scheduling, booking, and rescheduling more efficiently and precisely.
 That eventually leads to decreased readmissions, which translates into cost reduction.

 2. Streamlining Scheduling Services